stormasm/rust-examples/sqlite/Readme.md

 ```

 Note: You have to put the entry column data in the csv file in a String, you can not just have it be a bunch of bare characters without the string delineation.
 And it looks Strings are best delineated with double quotes and not single quotes.

+#### sqlite3 command line tool

+To visualize your sqlite db you can simply run the command line tool sqlite3.

+For more details go [here](https://sqlite.org/cli.html).